This page lists regional anaesthesia fellowship opportunities available in the UK and abroad.

 University College Hospital

-1 year - 1 post
+1 year - 1-2 posts

 We offer a 1 year, highly competitive regional anaesthesia fellowship.
 It is suitable for higher trainees looking for increasing their number and variety of nerve blocks.
 We do primarily upper and lower limb orthopaedics, breast surgery and thoracics.
 We do a full range of nerve blocks including continuous nerve blocks, and have a block room that runs mornings Mon-Fri.
 Fellows will be expected to take part in ongoing research, as well as setup and gain funding for their own trials.

 Jobs are advertised annually on NHS Jobs in summer.
 A full job description will be made available on that site.
 Please set up a job alert on NHS jobs for these applications.